rossinline/Devectus/README.md

 > [!CAUTION]
 > This Project is at a fairly early stage of development, and is one of our first attempts at opensourcing a project

-An Offline Component library app that allows developers to save code snippets and components on the local drive.
+An Offline Component library application that allows developers to save code components/snippets on the local drive.
 No complexities, a simple paste of code saved for later use.

 ## Contents
 - [Our Goals](#our-goals)